 The first step to assuring a strong data security framework is sensitive data discovery.
 Most companies don’t even realize the amounts of data scattered across their organization that go unseen.
 Data discovery helps organizations get a full view of their data landscape by finding structured and unstructured data, which can typically be hard to trace.

 Data privacy management software can make this step easier for security teams.
-The Spirion Data Privacy Manager, includes tools that streamline the entire process with automated data discovery, data classification and remediation.
+The Spirion Sensitive Data Platform, includes tools that streamline the entire process with automated data discovery, data classification and remediation.